Bandwidth/node-bandwidth/README.md

 # Pre-Requisites and Installation
 ## Prerequisites

-You will need to create an account on Catapult and create your API tokens.
+You will need to create an account on Bandwidth and create your API tokens.
 This client presumes you have a valid account and API token already configured

 ## Installation